 - Applicant must be a faculty or staff member of a Colorado school that serves K-12 students.
-Religious schools are not eligible.
+Private and religious schools are not eligible.

 - Project awards are between $2,000 and $5,000.
 School must provide a financial match of at least 30% of the amount requested.
 The match can come from numerous sources; i.e. school funds, PTA/PTO funds, grants, foundations, and/or student fees.

 - The majority of the project must occur during the academic school day.

 - The project must impact students surrounding innovation and creativity.